Adjunct Faculty Development Online Course

 3. Once you have completed the Course Orientation, You may proceed to Unit 1, which provides information about Palm Beach State College, its programs and students.

 4. As you work through the units, there are specific assignments and activities that you will need to complete.
-The syllabus is available within the course, or you may download the syllabus last term FDOC Syllabus Spring term 2022.
+The syllabus is available within the course, or you may download the Syllabus from the previous semester, Summer 2023.

 Step 4 - Complete the Course

-2. Once you have finished all assignments, you will receive an email confirming your completion of the course and if eligible for payment, the completion will be sent to Human Resources and Payroll for payment processing.
+2. Once you have finished all assignments, you will receive an email confirming your completion of the course and if eligible for payment, the Academic Services will process the payment in Workday.

 Questions?
 Please email Clarisse May at firstname.lastname@example.org